Jalopy-Jones/esp32-twitch-DCF/README.md

  "barebones DCF.ino"
  - This code is designed based on Twich's Device Code Flow Using An ESP32 :
  - This program is designed to obtain and refresh tokens after initial setup and verification.
+ - This code DOES NOT connect to Twitch IRC.
+This is just the framework for using Twitch's Device Code Flow to obtain an initial token, and automatically refresh the token after validation/authorization.